 SECTION 2.
 MEMBERSHIP CLASSES:

 Class A – Golf Course Superintendent: To qualify for class A, an applicant must be in full and complete charge of the golf course and responsible only to the greens Committee, General Manager, Owner, Park Superintendent and/or Recreation Superintendent, Director of Golf, Director of Grounds.
 Golf Courses with more than one class “A” Superintendent, may have the title of one of the above.
 An applicant shall have at the time of application for membership, at least three (3) years experience as a Golf Course Superintendent and be employed as such.
 Class A members shall have all the privileges of the Association.

-Superintendent Member– Golf Course Superintendent: To qualify for Superintendent Member membership, an applicant must be actively engaged as a Golf Course Superintendent responsible only to the Greens Committee, General Manager, Owner, Park Superintendent, and/or Recreation Superintendent, Director of Golf, Director of Grounds, and must have been so engaged for less than three (3) years.
-Superintendent Members shall have all the privileges of the Association, Transfer from Superintendent Member to Class A shall be by filing proper application and shall be at the discretion of the Board of Directors.
+Class B– Golf Course Superintendent: To qualify for Class B membership, an applicant must be actively engaged as a Golf Course Superintendent responsible only to the Greens Committee, General Manager, Owner, Park Superintendent, and/or Recreation Superintendent, Director of Golf, Director of Grounds, and must have been so engaged for less than three (3) years.
+Class B members shall have all the privileges of the Association, Transfer from Class B to Class A shall be by filing proper application and shall be at the discretion of the Board of Directors.

 Facility Membership – A facility membership is available to those facilities that operate with limited resources.
 The membership is in the name of the facility.
 However, the recipient of the membership benefits and information can be the superintendent, owner, or other representative selected by a golf facility.
 The facility is entitled to all privileges of membership, except those of voting and holding office.

 Class C – Assistant Golf Course Superintendent: To qualify for the Class C membership, an applicant shall be actively engaged as an assistant to a golf course superintendent.
 Class C members shall have all the privileges of the Association, except holding office.